deusExMac/TwitterSearch/README.md

 - ```search [-f <datetime>] [-u datetime] [-t time step] [-o csvfile] [-n number of tweets] [-S] [-D] <query>```

-The search command performs a search for tweets using the v2 API of Twitter.
+The search command issues a query to the Twitter archive (recent or historic) for searching and downloading tweets meeting the criteria specified in <query>.

 # Other related projects